spree/spree/README.md

     $ rake cucumber
     $ rake          #=> 'this will run both spec and cucumber tests for the gem'

+    # If you want to run specs for only a single spec file
+    $ bundle exec rspec spec/models/state_spec.rb

-If you want to run all the tests across all the gems then
+    # If you want to run a particular line of spec

-    $ cd spree
-    $ rake spec     #=> 'this will run spec tests for all the gems'
-    $ rake cucumber #=> 'this will run cucumber tests for all the gems'
-    $ rake          #=> 'this will run both spec and cucumber tests for all the gems'
+    $ bundle exec rspec spec/models/state_spec.rb:7

 Contributing
 ------------